Exploring Topology of the Universe in the Cosmic Microwave Background: Bayesian analysis

-First of all, we consider the effect of the suppression on large angular power.
+First of all, we consider the effect of suppression on large angular power.
 To do so, we fix the initial conditions as $\Phi^2_\nu(0)=Const./(\nu (\nu^2+1))$ so that they are not random number but satisfying the standard assumption that the power spectrum is described by the extended Harrison-Zel'dovich spectrum.
-Then the fluctuations approximately form a Gaussian random field owing to the pseudo-Gaussianity of the eigenmodes and the property of the fluctuations is fully specified by the corresponding angular power $C_l$.
-As in the previous sections, we use the inverse-noise-variance-weighted average map of the 53A,53B,90A and 90B COBE-DMR channels at 924 pixels ($(5.2^o)^2$) surviving the extended galactic cut. \BF[t] \mycaption{Plots of the ratio of approximated likelihoods for two smallest CH models (Weeks and Thurston) to a likelihood for the Einstein-de Sitter model ($\Omega_m=1.0$) with scale invariant initial spectrum ($n\!=\!1$).
+Then the fluctuations approximately form a Gaussian random field owing to the pseudo-Gaussianity of eigenmodes and the property of fluctuations is fully specified by the corresponding angular power $C_l$.
+As in the previous sections, we use the inverse-noise-variance-weighted average map of the 53A,53B,90A and 90B COBE-DMR channels at 924 pixels ($(5.2^o)^2$) surviving the extended galactic cut. \BF[t] \centerline{\psfig{figure=LLW.eps,width=8cm} \psfig{figure=LLT.eps,width=7.4cm}} \mycaption{Plots of the ratio of approximated likelihoods for two smallest CH models (Weeks and Thurston) to a likelihood for the Einstein-de Sitter model ($\Omega_m=1.0$) with scale invariant initial spectrum ($n\!=\!1$).
 All the likelihoods are marginalized over the normalization of the power.
-Here we have assumed ``fixed initial fluctuations'' $\Phi^2_\nu(0)=Const./(\nu (\nu^2+1))$ for CH models.} \EF \BF \mycaption{Plots of the ratio of approximated likelihoods for the infinite hyperbolic ``open'' models ($n\!=\!1$) to one for the Einstein-de Sitter model ($n\!=\!1$) (left) and likelihoods for the Thurston models relative to one for infinite hyperbolic models (right).
+Here we have assumed ``fixed initial fluctuations'' $\Phi^2_\nu(0)=Const./(\nu (\nu^2+1))$ for CH models.} \EF \BF \centerline{\psfig{figure=LLO.eps,width=7.5cm} \psfig{figure=LLTO.eps,width=7.5cm}} \mycaption{Plots of the ratio of approximated likelihoods for the infinite hyperbolic ``open'' models ($n\!=\!1$) to one for the Einstein-de Sitter model ($n\!=\!1$) (left) and likelihoods for the Thurston models relative to one for infinite hyperbolic models (right).
 All the likelihoods are marginalized over the normalization of the power.
 We have assumed ``fixed initial fluctuations'' $\Phi^2_\nu(0)=Const./(\nu (\nu^2+1))$ for the Thurston models.
 The slight improvement in the likelihood of infinite hyperbolic models with $\Omega_m<0.1$ is caused by the absence of the supercurvature modes.
-For the Thurston models with $\Omega_m=0.1 \sim 0.3$ the likelihoods are significantly improved. } \EF As is expected from the shape of the angular powers, for a wide range of parameters ($\Omega_m+\Omega_\Lambda>0.1$) the likelihoods for the smallest (for manifolds) CH models are better than one for the Einstein-de Sitter models with the scale-invariant spectrum ($n=1$) where $\Delta T_l= (l(l+1)C_l/2 \pi)^{1/2}$ is almost constant in $l$.
+For the Thurston models with $\Omega_m=0.1 \sim 0.3$ the likelihoods are significantly improved. } \EF As is expected from the shape of the angular powers, for a wide range of parameters ($\Omega_m+\Omega_\Lambda>0.1$), the likelihoods for the smallest (for manifolds) CH models are better than one for the Einstein-de Sitter models with the scale-invariant spectrum ($n=1$) where $\Delta T_l= (l(l+1)C_l/2 \pi)^{1/2}$ is almost constant in $l$.
 One can see that the fit to the COBE data is much better than the Einstein-de Sitter models for three parameter regions:1. $\Omega_m= 0.5 \sim 0.7$ with small $\Omega_\Lambda$ for which the angular power is peaked at $l\sim 4$ which corresponds to the first ISW ridge of the transfer function ;2. $\Omega_m=0.85\sim0.9$ where the angular scale $l\sim 4$ corresponds to the OSW ridge;3. $\Omega_m \sim0.2$ where the slope of the power on large angular scales $l<10$ fits well with the data. \\

 For low matter density models, the ISW effect leads to an excess large-angle power.
 Therefore the likelihoods of low matter density models $\Omega_m=0.1 \sim 0.3$ with infinite volume are relatively small because of the low quadrapole moment in the COBE data.
 However, for small CH models, the excess power owing to the ISW effect is mitigated by suppression owing to the mode-cutoff.
 Therefore, likelihoods for small CH models with low matter density are significantly improved compared with the infinite counterparts (figure \ref{fig:LLTO}). \\